joshuaSYSS/joshuaSYSS.github.io/blog/main.md

 # BLOG
-I will mostly record notes on what I have learned and completed in computational geometry.
-Good luck to me.<br>
+I will mostly record notes on what I have learnt, or some blogs on contests.<br>

 ## Topics
 Empty for now